-Classification Animal Shelter Attendant Assistant Animal Control Officer Beach Ranger Hourly Minimum \$12.00 Maximum \$50.00 Bus Dispatcher Bus Driver Call Firefighter (2 hour minimum per call) Deputy Natural Resources Officer Emergency Operations Center Specialist Harbormaster Assistant Home Delivered Meals Assistant Intermittent Instructor Lead Natural Resources Officer Lead Shorebird Monitor Supervisor Librarian Intermittent Lifeguard Part-time Public Safety Dispatcher Program Coordinator Recreation Specialist Recreation Supervisor Respite Assistant Intermittent Seasonal Assistant Seasonal Laborer Senior Work Off Shorebird Monitor Shorebird Monitor Supervisor Special Police Officer Swim Coach Water Safety Instructor The closeff actions listed in Cale data D. and pasition which made aive no vegetion holidar r sist call beat on
+Classification Hourly Minimum Maximum

+Animal Shelter Attendant - \$13.50 \$50.00

+Assistant Animal Control Officer

+Beach Ranger

+Bus Driver

+Call Firefighter (2 hour minimum per call)

+Emergency Operations Center Specialist Harbormaster Assistant

+Home Delivered Meals Assistant Intermittent

+Instructor

+Kennel Attendant

+Land Management Assistant

+Lead Beach Ranger

+Librarian Intermittent

+Library Associate Intermittent

+Lifeguard

+Part-time Public Safety Dispatcher

+Public Health Nurse

+Recreation Specialist

+Recreation Supervisor

+Social Day Assistant Intermittent

+Seasonal Assistant

+Seasonal Laborer

+Senior Tax Work Off

+Special Police Officer

+Swim Coach

+Temporary Short-Term Shelter Liaison

+Water Safety Instructor

-The classifications listed in Schedule R, are position, which receive no vacation, holiday, sick, call back, or termination pay.
+The classifications listed in Schedule R, are position n, which rec ceive no vacation, holic lay, sick, call back, or

+termination pay.
 Service credit for time spent in these positions may not be used under other sections of the Plan.
 Once a rate of pay has been established for an employee such rate may not change for a period of at least six months.
-After that time, as long as there is a reasonable basis determined by the Department Head, employees in these positions will be reviewed annually/seasonally for performance purposes and will be eligible for a performance based merit award from the employee's immediate supervisor, with the approval of the Department Head and Town Manager via Personal Action Request Form.
+After that time, as long as there is a reasonable basis determined by the Department Head, employees in these positions will be reviewed annually/seasonally for performance purposes and will be eligible for a performancebased merit award from the employee's immediate supervisor, with the approval of the Department Head and Town Manager via Personal Action Request Form.
 Positions may require the use of advertising.